RenaudAbaj/RenaudAbaj.github.io/howtodqx/switch.md

 ![](play7.jpg)

-Then it will ask you if you really want to log out, sselect yes (はい).
+Then it will ask you if you really want to log out, select yes (はい).

 ## Launching the game